orangejuice/blog/data/activity/movie-细胞-2009/record.en.md

   subtitle: 2009 / UK / Documentary / Adam Rutherford
 ---

 Marvelous!
-The scientific research path paved by our predecessors is a precious gift to later generations.
-But what is even more astonishing is nature, life, cells, they are gifts from nature to us.
+The research paths laid by predecessors, dedicating their lifetimes, are precious gifts to future generations.
+What's even more astonishing is nature itself, life, cells, are gifts from nature to us.